mseemann/js-restful-express/README.md

 #### Remarks
 - The HTTP Method decorators are only marker decorators.
 They don't have a parameter.
 The request path must be defined by the `@Path` decorator.
 - If you use any of the build in security capabilities you need to register a `ISecurityContextFactory`.
+See below.
 - If you specify `@RolesAllowed` or `@PermitAll` at class level and method level, the decorator at the method overwrites the decorator at class level.

 This npm modul adds the following decorators: